Policy Framework

 Decentralization over time: Early governance may start with a core team or a small group, but as the project grows, more control is gradually given to the community through decentralized mechanisms like token-based voting.

-Inclusive decision-making: Progressive governance aims to involve a broader set of stakeholders, encouraging diverse participation and ensuring that decisions reflect the interests of a wide range of users, rather than just early adopters or founders.
+Inclusive decision-making: Progressive governance aims to involve a broader set of stakeholders, encouraging diverse participation and ensuring that decisions reflect the interests of a wide range of users rather than just early adopters or founders.

 Governance by iteration: Protocols or DAOs (decentralized autonomous organizations) using this ethos continuously refine their governance structures.
 They experiment with new mechanisms (e.g., quadratic voting, liquid democracy) and improve them based on feedback and outcomes.